ONEARMY/academy/contributors/Translators.md

 # Managers Docs
 ## Adding languages for translation
-Anybody with Manager priviledges can add more languages for translation.
+Anybody with Manager privileges can add more languages for translation.
 To do this simply go to the `target languages` menu from the project home dropdown.

 ![](images/target_languages.png)